marinasundstrom/todo-app/docs/guidelines.md

 Parts that may be shared are Domain, Data Access, and other common code.
 Apply abstractions and interfaces when appropriate.

+Do not primarily group stuff in you application by technical concern, like folders for Controllers, RequestHandlers, Services etc. Instead group by feature, like TaxReturns.

 However, Bounded Contexts, or Features, should stay separate and not be directly dependent on each other.

 That makes the application a "Distributed Monolith".